-Insofar as the classroom is concerned, Rofes currently endeavors to teach (1) Constitutional Law, a required 1L course; (2) Constitutional Law 2: Speech & Equality, which meets the upper-level public law requirement; (3) The Law Governing Lawyers, required of all students; (4) The First Amendment, a course devoted to the free expression and religious liberty guarantees; and (5) a workshop, Lawyers & Life, that seeks to inculcate in students a range of skills, habits, and approaches essential to professional success but too often neglected in the conventional law school curriculum, among such skills and habits as crafting a personal vision of professional success, self-assessment, identifying one's professional strengths and weaknesses, charting a course for a career that maximizes the prospects that a student will find her niche in the increasingly challenging landscape of the twenty-first century legal profession, emotional intelligence, listening, and resilience.
+Insofar as the classroom is concerned, Rofes currently endeavors to teach (1) Constitutional Law, a required 1L course; (2) Contracts, a required 1L course; (3) Constitutional Law 2: Speech & Equality, which meets the upper-level public law requirement; (4) The Law Governing Lawyers, required of all students; (5) The First Amendment, a course devoted to the free expression and religious liberty guarantees; and (6) a workshop, Lawyers & Life, that seeks to inculcate in students a range of skills, habits, and approaches essential to professional success but too often neglected in the conventional law school curriculum, among such skills and habits as crafting a personal vision of professional success, self-assessment, identifying one's professional strengths and weaknesses, charting a course for a career that maximizes the prospects that a student will find her niche in the increasingly challenging landscape of the twenty-first century legal profession, emotional intelligence, listening, and resilience.

 As for scholarship, his writings devoted to the law governing lawyers, American constitutional law, and American legal education have appeared in a wide variety of mediocre professional and scholarly journals, among them Duke Law Journal, Georgetown Journal of Legal Ethics, Wisconsin Law Review, Washington University Law Quarterly, Utah Law Review, and the Journal of Law & Education.
 His monograph, The Religion Guarantees (Greenwood/Praeger 2005), represents a meticulous yet ultimately unsuccessful effort to unpack American anti-establishment and free exercise jurisprudence in a way that would enable more than merely a handful of law professors to grasp and form reasoned judgments about such jurisprudence.